Orange-OpenSource/Cool-Chic/docs/source/getting_started/results.rst

 Image compression
 """""""""""""""""

-Image compression performance are presented on the kodak dataset.

-.. , clic20-pro-valid and jvet datasets.
+Image compression performance are presented on the kodak dataset, clic20-pro-valid and jvet datasets.

 The following table sums up the compression performance obtained by Cool-chic 3.2 against different anchors.